 The Beauty of Joseon Dynasty Cream is a great option for anyone who needs a gentle product to soften and add glow and dewiness to the skin.
 A must-try for dry skin!

-Will I repurchase Beauty of Joseon Dynasty Cream?
+Will I Repurchase Beauty of Joseon Dynasty Cream?

 I am still wondering if I will repurchase it.
 Many other creams are waiting to be cracked open, but maybe someday.